cncf/tag-security/assessments/projects/custodian/joint-review.md

 GitHub projects.
 However, the maintenance of this roadmap board seems a bit stale since the only In Progress item was last updated Jan 22, 2020.

-### Recommended Project Next Steps
+### TAG Recommendation

-* Project should consider appointing a qualified security lead or security reviewer responsible for reviewing all PRs and the github repo and release processes.
+* Project should consider recruiting a security lead or security reviewer from the TAG or broader community responsible for reviewing all PRs and the security of the repo over time.
   This would mitigate some of the risks the project has concerning code or repo compromise.
 As c7n increases its footprint across enterprises, it becomes a very attractive target for nation state actors.
-* Project should consider increasing fuzzing efforts, utilizing resources available from CNCF.
 * Documentation improvements should be made to advise and assist operators on how to explicitly lock down the execution environment, even if it is seen as an inherited responsibility.
 Specific least-privilege examples should be given